 Even today, you’ll find conflicting answers over whether coffee is halal (permissible) or haram (forbidden).
 Just like there are fatwas in coffee’s favor, others are condemning it.
 Coffee is accepted by the majority of faiths.
 However, the debate on if coffee is permissible still rages on in some areas.
 Additionally, interpretations of the faith also restrict its use.

 Coffee was a common drink during Ramadan.
 This was because it helped Muslims fast during the day and keep active at night.

 Arrival In Europe

 The arrival of coffee in Europe is just as dramatic as its discovery.
 In the 1500s, after coffee made its way to the Turks, they would later go on the warpath.
 The Ottomans, under Suleiman the Magnificent, marched to the southeastern European Kingdom of Hungary with his army.
 Naturally, they needed a little something to put a spring in their step along the way.

-The result of this incursion was the famous Battle of Mohacs, where the Hungarian king was slain and the Ottomans marched deeper into Europe.
+In the famous Battle of Mohacs the Hungarian king was slain.
+This allowed the Ottomans to march even deeper into Europe.
 There, the siege of Vienna took place, and the Ottoman invaders introduced coffee to one of Europe’s most cultured capital cities as a result.